-When I was a little girl, I could not figure out what all the whoopla was about Santa Claus.
-It was a charming story--but my problem was I knew kids who were pretty good all year long, who weren't rewarded at Christmas, as were some of the meaner kids I knew from school, who seemed to have it all.
+When I was a little girl, I could not figure out what all the hoopla was about Santa Claus.
+It was a charming story--but the problem was, I knew kids from school who were pretty good all year long, who weren't rewarded at Christmas, as were some of the meaner kids, who seemed to have it all.
 I didn't think Santa was all that fair.
 Besides, I liked the idea that my parents were our gift-givers.
-We didn't have much in those days--but we were very happy.
+Us kids didn't have much in those days--but we were very happy.

-I still am filled with awe as I consider the mystery and beauty of that wonderful old story.
+I am still filled with awe and wonder as I consider the mystery and beauty of that wonderful old story.